 These stumbling words come from one who has felt thunder bolts of agony, piercing, yet illuminating, the unfathomable bliss of night.”
 Alfred LaMotte

 While what Fred says above is beautiful, and true, it is not always true for everyone.
-My response to Fred’s facebook post (above) was:
+I believe that we cannot be joyful and depressed at the same time.
+My response to Fred’s facebook post (above) was thus:

 Except in the case of extreme Soul loss due to trauma.
 Then there is no joy at all until the soul returns.
 I’ve been there several times and once relatively recently for 6 months.
 6 months with no joy no lustre no colours at all in the day brings you to question your existence.
 I asked for my Soul to return each day each moment of each day and I did all I needed or could do to prepare for its arrival.
 And it did return one morning I woke up and there it was in the bed beside me waiting to infuse itself into me.
 Others don’t know about this.
 Others a never ask.
 Others walk this Earth for longer than 6 months like this.
 With no joy.
 No colours in their day.
 It’s like being a zombie.
 The walking dead.
 I write about it.
 I need to write more about it so thank you for the reminder.